Thriving musically in a borderless world

 K: Strangely enough, when I make music, it’s usually for myself.
-Not in a way 'it’s for me' me, but it’s what I would imagine myself to feel like at that point in time.
+Not in a way ‘it’s for me’ me, but it’s what I would imagine myself to feel like at the time.

 But I also try very hard to create something that my future self would still listen to 10 years down the road.

 So that’s the good thing with electronic music, in a way that it takes apart references to time.
-Back to the question, maybe my audience might be surprised as to what come from me because a lot of music I make is not necessarily what I would play in the clubs but just music I would listen to when I’m driving down the countryside or at home relaxing.
+But back to the question.
+My audience might be surprised as to what comes from me because a lot of the music I make is not necessarily what I would play in the clubs, but it’s music I would listen to when I’m driving down the countryside or at home relaxing.
 Sometimes, but not all the time.
 I try not to keep it predictable for myself, even.
 Is it confusing?
-Because I sound confused…
+Because I sound confused.

 N: Not at all.
 And how long have you been doing this?

-K: I started playing on turntables when I was 14 years old, then I started playing in clubs when I was 17.
-But, I started making music really late–just around my mid 20s, only because I never thought I’d be involved in music.
+K: I started playing on turntables when I was 14, then I started playing in clubs when I was 17.
+But I started making music really late — around my mid 20s, only because I never thought I’d be involved in music.

-It really was a hobby, a passion that kept my mind sane because I was doing design and advertising which drove me insane.
+It really was a hobby and passion that kept me sane because I was doing design and advertising, which drove me insane.
 It’s meds for the poison, right?
-Music was my medication which took me out of the whole toxic world of capitalism.
+Music was my medication that took me out of the whole toxic world of capitalism.

 It wasn’t a conscious thing where I decided to make music for the rest of my life.
 But it has been a long time.

 What images do you keep in the space where you work?
-In your studio, do you have any photographs, paintings or poetry, anything in that keeps you inspired?
+In your studio, do you have photographs, paintings, poetry or anything that keeps you inspired?

-N: I actually have one poster of Michael Jackson hanging on the wall.
+N: I have a poster of Michael Jackson hanging on the wall.
 The History album.

-K: I was a big fan of Michael Jackson as a child also.
+K: I, too, was a big fan of Michael Jackson as a child.
 And I don’t believe he did it.
 I just think he was a victim of the media.

 N: I don’t believe it as well.
 Nope, nope.

 K: Oh yeah, your artwork!
-For your records covers and releases, are you involved in the artwork?
-There’s one where it looks like a renaissance painting of people swimming…
+For your record covers and releases, are you involved in the artwork?
+There’s one where it looks like a Renaissance painting of people swimming.

-N: Yeah, that’s actually the album I released just last year, and I’m very much involved.
-It was actually done by my good friend, but I actually love painting as well, so I have this community of painters in Jakarta… It’s just a small community.
-So, when I was about to release my Waters album, I was talking to a friend about making one artwork and I just poured my feelings out, what I want to make in this album, what I want to convey…
+N: Yeah, that’s actually from the album I released just last year, and I’m very much involved in the artwork.
+It was done by my good friend, but I love painting as well, and I have a community of painters in Jakarta.
+It’s just a small community.
+When I was about to release my Waters album, I talked to a friend about making an artwork and I just poured out my feelings — what I wanted to make in the album and what I wanted to convey.

-N: That’s a painting but it’s done digitally afterwards.
-So after they painted it, they put it on photoshop.
+N: It’s a painting, but it’s done digitally afterwards.
+After they painted it, they put it on Photoshop.
 So how many albums do you have?

-K: I have two full length albums on Spotify and a ton of singles and collaborations and little EPs but mostly on like vinyl for club music.
+K: I have two full-length albums on Spotify and a ton of singles and collaborations, and few EPs but mostly on like vinyl for club music.
 But my own personal music, I got two.
 Oh three!